dianarociogg/dianarocio.github.io/index.md

 # Diana Rocio Galindo

 Geo-driven, data-fueled, policy-aware.
-I crunch maps & models with style—look 10 years younger, think 100% sharper 😉.
 Smile fades only in deep analysis and focused work.

 For more information about my experience and qualifications or further information, please contact me directly it dianargalindog at outlook.com or through [Linkedin](https://www.linkedin.com/in/drgalindog/)